slash071/atlas/src/chapter_01/sub/basics.md

 And it will be rendered:

 - Item 1

-* Item 2
+- Item 2
 - Item 3

-For the example we used it interchangeably, but for readability it is recommended to stick with one.
+In this example, we used them interchangeably, but for readability, it is recommended to stick with one.

 Next, let's look at the ordered list: